Mastering the Wok: Secrets of High-Heat Cooking

 Home Cooking Tips

 While home stoves can't match commercial burners, you can still achieve great results.
 Use a carbon steel wok on your highest burner, work in small batches, and don't overcrowd the pan.
+Season your wok properly — a well-seasoned carbon steel wok develops a natural nonstick patina over time.
+Most importantly, keep ingredients moving.
 With practice, you'll create dishes that capture the essence of authentic Chinese cooking.
+When you want the real thing, order online from Hong Kong Palace and taste what true wok hei flavor is all about.